 Forest Preserve District staff collected 0 positive West Nile virus sample at Green Meadows (PDF) in Westmont this week.
-This brings the total number of positive samples to 0 for the 2018 season.
+This brings the total number of positive samples to 10 for the 2018 season.
 District staff began sampling for the presence of West Nile virus on June 1, 2018.

 Fight the Bite